 The runaround from your insurer is exactly what you don’t need when you’re in poor enough health to be filing a health insurance claim.
 For many people expecting to get benefits to help them through a sickness, injury, or disability, however, the runaround is exactly what they get.
 The insurer denies the claim, or doesn’t respond to the claim, or decides that the amount due under the policy is considerably less than what you have claimed.
 In the mean time, your finances are shot, you can’t get the medical or rehabilitation services you need, and your life is spinning out of control with anxiety and dread.
 In the worst case, your life may literally be on the line, waiting for the treatment you need to survive.

 What can you do?
-If there doesn’t seem to be a reasonable basis to your insurer’s actions, you can get the help of a good, experienced attorney who understands the fine points of health insurance law and will assist you in charging the insurance company with bad faith and violating their obligation to deal with you reasonably and fairly.
+If there doesn’t seem to be a reasonable basis to your insurer’s actions, you can get the help of an Arizona bad faith health insurance claim attorney who understands the fine points of health insurance law and will assist you in charging the insurance company with bad faith and violating their obligation to deal with you reasonably and fairly.
 The insurer can’t legally cater to its own financial interests and ignore your legitimate interest in getting the insurance benefits you’ve already paid for.

 Why Choose Us?

 The Surrano Law Offices has decades of experience helping claimants with delayed, denied, or significantly underpaid health insurance claims.
 Insurance bad faith is the only type of law we practice.
 That gives us the specialization, commitment, and experience to boost the odds of success for your claim.

 - We are highly effective litigators.
 We have a long track record of high settlements and verdicts throughout the United States.

 - We understand your financial hardship.
 We can establish a legal fee arrangement that works for you – including a contingency fee contract.